 Now you know whether stevia is safe for pregnancy!
 Let’s recap.

-Refined stevia is safe for pregnancy if consumed in moderation.
-But whole leaf or crude stevia is a big no-no. Remember to always check with your personal doctor and dietitian first before making any alterations to your pregnancy diet!
-And, don’t forget to check out the rest of my blog and my online library and app, the Prenatal Nutrition Library, for answers to all of your prenatal nutrition questions!
-We’ve got more information on artificial sweeteners during pregnancy, calorie sweeteners during pregnancy, gestational diabetes, sugar, and more!
+And don’t forget to check out the rest of my blog and try my app, The Prenatal Nutrition Library, FOR FREE for answers to all your prenatal nutrition questions!
+We’ve got more information on artificial sweeteners during pregnancy, calorie sweeteners, gestational diabetes, sugar, and more!